postsharp/PostSharp.Samples/Framework/PostSharp.Samples.StoredProcedure/README.md

 with inheritance and multicast enabled, so any `extern` method in a derived class will be turned into a stored procedure call.

-The `MethodImpl` thing is ugly but unfortunately required.
+The `MethodImpl` thing is ugly but unfortunately required if we want to use `extern` methods.
+Other designs are possible, such as providing a dummy implementation for the method.

 To test this sample, you must create a SQL database, load `CreateDb.sql`, and change the connection string in `Program.Main`.